linode/linode_api4-python/docs/linode/linode_client.rst

 Grouping
 --------

-The LinodeClient class if divided into groups following the API's overall design - some methods and functions are accessible only through members of the LinodeClient class::
+The LinodeClient class is divided into groups following the API's overall design - some methods and functions are accessible only through members of the LinodeClient class::